What is a Vector Database and How Does It Work?

 25000 people (that's a lot).

-Being able to search across images, video, text, audio, and other forms of unstructured data via their content rather than human-generated labels or tags is exactly what vector databases were meant to solve.
+Being able to search across images, video, full text documents, audio, and other forms of unstructured data via their content rather than human-generated labels or tags is exactly what vector databases were meant to solve.
 When combined with powerful embedding models, these vector databases like Milvus have the ability to revolutionize e-commerce solutions, recommendation systems, semantic searches, computer security, pharmaceuticals, and many other industries.

 Scalability and tunability